 Let’s get into the technical details.

-The settings you see on this screenshot are not the default – they are the recommended ones (by me and by Microsoft).
-On first launch, just click the dropdown menu and choose “Maximum security settings”, then reboot your computer.
+The settings you see on this screenshot are not the default – they are recommended (by Microsoft and me).
+On the first launch, click the dropdown menu and choose “Maximum security settings,” then reboot your computer.

 Note: some AV products might interfere with EMET.
-If that is the case, you can contact them and ask for support or uninstall them and get a better AV product.
+If that is the case, you can contact them, ask for support, uninstall them, and get a better AV product.
 In all cases – EMET should be preferred over an antivirus product anytime.
-After all, if you follow the advice in this book, you will never need to rely primarily on an antivirus for your security, ever again!
+After all, if you follow the advice in this book, you will never need to rely primarily on antivirus for your security again!

-This step will add additional configuration settings for widely used applications which will prevent nagging crashes and issues of incompatibility.
+This step will add configuration settings for widely used applications to prevent nagging crashes and issues of incompatibility.

-If you encounter application compatibility issues – namely, some apps crashing and the EMET window popping up saying it has blocked something – or if you see events in the event log that emet has closed an application due to some kind of mitigation – you have two options: either it has been a legitimate threat (exploit) or you have encountered a bug in the application.
-Sometimes these conditions are caused by a very long uptime, when EMET confuses memory addresses used by apps and thinks it’s an exploit.
+If you encounter application compatibility issues – namely, some apps crashing and the EMET window popping up saying it has blocked something – or if you see events in the event log that emet has closed an application due to some mitigation – you have two options: either it has been a legitimate threat (exploit), or you have encountered a bug in the application.
+Sometimes these conditions are caused by a very long uptime when EMET confuses memory addresses used by apps and thinks it’s an exploit.
 Sometimes these crashes are caused by a conflict with other security software.
-Sometimes you just need to update the crashing application, and sometimes… you need to re-configure EMET.
+Sometimes you need to update the crashing application, and sometimes… you need to re-configure EMET.